OSDC-Code-Maven/osdc-site-generator/README.md

 See the https://github.com/osdc-Code-Maven/osdc-skeleton repositor as an example

-In the GitHub Actionw workflow file add
+In the GitHub Action workflow file add

 ```
     - name: Generate HTML Pages